GoogleCloudPlatform/serverless-production-readiness-java-gcp/genai/quotes-llm/.gemini/PLAN.md

 1.  **Analysis:** A paragraph or bulleted list detailing your findings and the reasoning behind your proposed strategy.
 2.  **Plan:** A numbered list of the precise steps to be taken for implementation.
 The final step must always be presenting the plan for approval.
+3.  **Recite goal** Recite the original goal for which you are planning, to restate your objectives for the user

-NOTE: If in plan mode, do not implement the plan.
+## NOTES for Plan mode: If in Plan mode, do not implement the plan.
 You are only allowed to plan.
 Confirmation comes from a user message.